 - Graduate students interested in assistantships should check with the individual departments or colleges for application procedures.

-- Loans and/or work study may be available if your financial aid file is complete and you enroll at least half-time.
+- Loans and/or work study may be available if your financial aid file is complete and you enroll at least half-time (6 credit hours for undergraduates and 5 credit hours for graduate students).
 Check with your financial aid advisor for eligibility.